 North Carolina takes pride in the variety of online distance education choices that can be found within this state.
 Fully online degree programs in North Carolina rival similar programs that can be found on a traditional campus.
 In some cases the degrees and certifications granted online are even identical to those issued on-site.
-Thanks to excellent online programs that often employ the same professors and provide identical curriculum, online colleges in North Carolina are unsurpassed.
-We’ve compiled a complete list of online colleges in North Carolina.
+Thanks to excellent online programs that often employ the same professors and provide identical curriculum, North Carolina online colleges are unsurpassed.
+We’ve compiled a complete list of online schools in North Carolina.
 From lowest tuition to highest, this list will aid you in determining which online college in North Carolina will best fit your needs.Click here to see our methodology.

 Fayetteville State University offers online courses to complete the bachelor’s degree in Criminal Justice, Psychology, Sociology, Fire Science and Business Administration.
 Online degree programs are planned for the near future in RN to BSN and Birth to Kindergarten Education.
 Graduate online degree programs include the master’s in Criminal Justice and Business Administration.

 How would you describe your institution's approach to online learning?

 Our approach is holistic.
 We believe in training and supporting faculty in the development and teaching of high quality online courses.
 We also believe in preparing and supporting students to be successful in the online environment to make receiving an education at a distance as obstacle free as possible.